Sanjayhb28/Intrusion-Detection/README.md

 # Intrusion-Detection

 ## Usage
- Everyday we take a huge risk by leaving the house unguarded 	:worried: , while we got to work.
+ Everyday we take a huge risk by leaving the house unguarded 	:worried: , while we got to work .

- If you have a dog in the house, you can rest in peace :relieved: else this Intrusion-Detection system is the way to go :wink:
+ If you have a dog in the house, you can rest in peace :relieved: else this Intrusion-Detection system is the way to go :wink: .

 ## How to implement the system?